MigueelSa/Dig-for-Fire/README.md

 - The executable will only work on the platform you built it on (Windows/Linux/macOS).

+---

 ## Future Plans

-- Add machine learning for smarter recommendations.
+- Improved genre–parent weighting
+- Smarter candidate sampling strategies
+- Optional ML-based embeddings
-- Implement a web interface for easier interaction.
+- Web interface for interaction and visualization